 Your hearts were in the right spot.

-Fred Rowe about 2 years ago from S/E Ohio
+Fred Rowe over 2 years ago from S/E Ohio

 Still one of your greatest spots!
 What a powerful message for our troubled youth!
 This should be shown in every school in America!
 Gripping!